 - Children will need a drink bottle filled with water each day, as the drink fountains will not be in use.

 - We are assuming bus children will be spaced with one child per seat, except in the case of siblings, and no one will be allowed in the seats closest to the bus driver.
-Masks are not required on the school bus
+Masks are not yet required on the school bus.

 Important information for parents

-- At Alert Level 2, students will not be permitted into the school prior to 8:10am each morning.
+- At Red, students will not be permitted into the school prior to 8:10am each morning.
 Although a waiting space will be provided, we request that you please do not drop them off outside the school before this time.

 - New Entrant students who have started this term, may be dropped off at their classroom by their parents as long as they have registered their arrival and used the hand sanitiser at the school office (prior to visiting the classroom).